Apple Cider Vinegar Benefits and How to Use - Dr. Axe

 It’s been shown to keep blood sugar in check, amp up weight loss, and even improve the appearance of acne and scarring, among other apple cider vinegar benefits.

-Apple cider vinegar uses range from soothing sunburns to giving your gut health a boost.
+Apple cider vinegar uses range from potentially helping sooth sunburns to giving your gut health a boost.
 It’s also used to relieve cold symptoms and seasonal allergies, help with acid reflux, and support weight management.

-With plenty of potential uses and a host of proven health perks, this is a must-have item in your medicine cabinet.
+With plenty of potential uses and a host of proven health perks, this is a must-have item in your health and wellness arsenal.

 What Is Apple Cider Vinegar?